Linearly Homomorphic Signature with Tight Security on Lattice: Introduction

 To resist quantum attacks, Boneh and Freeman\cite{13} first proposed a linearly homomorphic signature scheme over $\mathbb{F}_{2}$ (the binary field) at the PKC 2011 conference, with its security based on the $k$-SIS problem ($k$-small integer solution problem).
 Subsequently, at the EUROCRYPT 2011 conference, Boneh and Freeman\cite{14} introduced another linearly homomorphic signature scheme, whose security relies on the hardness of the SIS problem, and proposed a homomorphic signature scheme for polynomial functions, with security based on ideal lattices.
 In 2013, Wang et al.\cite{15} improved the first linearly homomorphic signature scheme based on lattices, resulting in a new linearly homomorphic signature whose security is directly based on the standard SIS problem.
 All these schemes\cite{13,14,15} have been proven secure in the random oracle model.

 However, in reality, the ideal random oracle model is difficult to achieve.
 Chen et al. combined bonsai tree techniques\cite{16} with the intersection method of two integer lattices proposed in [14], and for the first time constructed a lattice-based linearly homomorphic signature scheme over small fields in the standard model\cite{17}.
 Building on Chen's work, Lin et al. constructed two lattice-based linearly homomorphic signature schemes in the standard model by utilizing full-rank differential hash functions and linearly homomorphic chameleon hash functions\cite{18}.
-At the ASIACRYPT 2016 conference, Boyen and Li\cite{19} raised one of the open questions: how to construct a tightly secure short homomorphic signature scheme based on lattices.
-In 2024, Chen\cite{20} constructed the first lattice-based, short, and tightly secure linear homomorphic signature scheme.
-This work builds on \cite{17} by utilizing pseudo-random functions and the key-homomorphic algorithm Eval \cite{21,22}.

-\textbf{Our Contribution.} In the standard model, the only construction of a tight secure and short linearly homomorphic signature scheme based on lattices is found in reference \cite{20}.
-Although \cite{20} features shorter signatures, it has a complex key generation process (requiring the random selection of $\mathcal{O}(s+5)$ matrices and $\mathcal{O}(k)$ vectors for the public key, while the private key consists of one matrix and one vector).
-Furthermore, it employs the Bonsai Tree technique proposed by Cash et al.\cite{16}, which results in the final signature dimension being doubled.

-Compared with \cite{20}, the linear homomorphic signature scheme we construct requires only two randomly selected matrices and $\mathcal{O}(k)$ vectors for the public key.
-The private key, in turn, consists of only one matrix.
-Moreover, the size of our signature is half the size of that in \cite{20}.

-In terms of security (as defined in Section 2), \cite{20} proved that their scheme is tightly secure under \emph{U-ST-SCMA}, but it fails to achieve tight security under the standard \emph{EUF-CMA} definition.
-In contrast, our scheme can be proven to be tightly secure under \emph{EUF-CMA} and also retains tight security under \emph{U-ST-SCMA}.
-Therefore, the scheme we propose is the optimal lattice-based linear homomorphic signature scheme with tight security in the standard model.
-A detailed comparison is provided in Table 1.